 Brookdale Farm, Versailles Kentucky

 Brookdale produces about 500 cases each year of a Cabernet Sauvignon.
 This was their only wine for a number of years but more recently they have introduced a Sauvignon Blanc which is usually sourced from neighboring Sonoma County.
 In addition to sourcing grapes from select vineyards, Brookdale also owns the Three Daisies Vineyard – originally developed by Mike in 2001.
 This vineyard is planted entirely to Cabernet Sauvignon; the grapes are hand-picked by friends and family every harvest.

 Brookdale’s Cabernet Sauvignon is generally made so that it is not extremely high in alcohol and is well balanced; as a result not one aspect of the wine dominates.
 Regardless of vintage and alcohol variation, this wine always offers excellent acidity which makes it ideal for pairing with food.

 The 2014 Brookdale Cabernet Sauvignon is dark crimson in the glass; it offers a rich aromatic expression dominated by fruit.
 This bouquet reminds us of a warm blackberry cobbler.
 It also shows aromas of ripe black cherry and black licorice which are complemented by touches of toasted cedar, mocha and the smell of a recently opened bar of milk chocolate.
 The palate is soft and rounded on the entry with good concentration.
 Firm but not muscular tannins anchor a long finish filled both darker fruits and to a lesser extent, darker spices.
 This wine drinks very well by itself.

 Soda Canyon Store

 Until late 2022, Kristi co-owned (with her sister and a friend) Soda Canyon Store at the corner of Soda Canyon Road and the Silverado Trail.
-This store was built in 1946; it suffered severe fire damage in 2000, from an internal fire but soon after was completely renovated.
+They sold this store to father and son Elliott and Ron Taylor.
+This store was built in 1946 and originally served as a gas station; it suffered severe fire damage in 2000, from an internal fire but soon after was completely renovated.
 Several parking spots are located on the south side of the store with more parking on the north side.
 After the sale in late 2022, the store closed temporarily but reopened in mid April 2023.